-The American news-based subscription channel, CNN, was founded back in 1980 by American business and media tycoon, Ted Turner.
+The American news-based subscription channel, CNN, was founded back in 1980 by the American business and media tycoon, Ted Turner.
 The 24-hour cable news channel came into existence as a part of the Turner Broadcasting conglomerate.
-CNN (Cable News Network) was the first ever 24-hour television news channel in the United States.
+CNN (Cable News Network) is the first ever 24-hour television news channel in the United States.
 The online edition of CNN, cnn.com, was launched on 30 August 1995.
 The online edition definitely did not fail even a single chance to cause a spurt in the CNN ratings.
-People turn to CNN whether it is elections time or otherwise.
+People turn to CNN whether it is elections’ time or otherwise.
 As of January 2016, the audience watching CNN Politics was nearly 25 million.
-The business and revenue model of CNN has incorporated a pile of the international channels and an utterly huge assemblage of resources; has even managed to surpass its parent company in the revenue and profit statistics.
+The business and revenue model of CNN has incorporated a numerous international channels with an utterly huge assemblage of resources; it has even managed to surpass its parent company in the revenue and profit statistics.

 Let’s take a closer look at the details about the business and revenue model of CNN.

-The Cable News Network (CNN) has managed to occupy the top label of being “the most trusted name in news.”
-CNN has often been credited as a top news network; increasing the commercial distance between itself and Fox News and MSNBC.
-CNN credits its success to passion, diligence, and unceasing hounding for the truth.
+Ted Turner wanted to transform television.
+Hence, he came forward with the idea of CNN.
+At CNN, the creation and provision of the unique content keep the audience engaged and loyal to the company.
+The workforce at CNN works ahead to cultivate a strong sense of inclusion as well as recognition globally.
 Top-notch reporting is its forte.
 The network makes sure that each one of its employees is committed to breaking any sort of news to its viewers.
 The in-depth analysis of each report is what has made it a front-runner in the arena of news reporting.